Con-TI/OrderBookSim/README.md

-Run test.cpp on VScode to see errors.
-I am unsure how to fix the errors.
+Run main.exe to simulate orderbook. time is taken to start from 0 and move in increments of 1.